wooisjin/MSMR-2019/README.md

 ## Hardware

-The system was build to be used with the [Microsoft HoloLens](https://www.microsoft.com/en-us/hololens/), taking advantage of the onboard computer to allow users to make music anywhere, using the intuitive hand controls of the HoloLens.
+The system was built to be used with the [Microsoft HoloLens](https://www.microsoft.com/en-us/hololens/), taking advantage of the onboard computer to allow users to make music anywhere, using the intuitive hand controls of the HoloLens.
 The music sequencer can also be used with other mixed reality systems including the [Window's Mixed Reality Headset](https://www8.hp.com/us/en/campaigns/mixedrealityheadset/overview.html).

 ## Built With: